Present Perfect

 • I’ve just had lunch.

-4. Present perfect is used to talk about a period of time not finished at the time of speaking.
+4. We use Present perfect to talk about a period of time not finished at the time of speaking.

 • I‘ve had three cups of coffee today. (today is not finished)